-A Professor, a Wall Street Analyst and a White House Staffer
+A professor, a Wall Street analyst and a White House staffer

-This is not the start of a bad joke about three people walking into a bar.
+A professor, a Wall Street analyst and a White House staff -- This is not the start of a bad joke about three people walking into a bar.
 Instead, it is a simple lesson on the value of networking.
 Last week, I was fortunate enough to participate in meetings at the White House with Staff in the administration and portfolio managers of the top investment houses, as well as policy advisors and consultants from both sides of the aisle.
 We talked about trade, budgets, potential recession, drug pricing and more.

 This is networking at its best.

 The professor happens to be me.
 After 20+ years of being an investment banker and a finance executive, I am now an assistant finance professor of professional practice at Rutgers Business School.

 The Wall Street analyst happens to be my husband, Andy, who graduated from Rutgers with a degree in economics.
 Andy is now the U.S. sector head of industrials equity research at Citigroup.

 The White House staffer is Andy’s roommate from almost 25 years ago, Paul, who happens to now be the special assistant to the president for legislative affairs.

 Every year, for the past three years, Andy and Paul have brought together a group of portfolio managers from some of the largest investment houses to meet with White House staffers to discuss administration policy and its potential impact on the markets.
 The investors gain access to policy makers and a better understanding of what may and may not get accomplished prior to the elections.
 The White House gains access to investors and a better understanding of the market reactions to policy actions they are, or are, not considering.